Blucknote/tgbot/README.md

 token:
   "123456:ABC-DEF1234ghIkl-zyx57W2v1u123ew11"
 debugch:
-  0       # not necesary.
-Used for redirecting bot answers.
+  0       # Using for redirecting bot answers.
 Can be user id or @channel
 webhook:
   True    # if you want use webhooks you need this part
 domain:   # otherwise you can skip this part.
 Wrapper support polling